parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 It is the epitome of centralized.
 Try posting a picture of the (nude painting) or your naked breasts; you can't.
 It's against their terms of use.
 To use their platform, you have to agree to whatever conditions they set, however absurd.
 If you replace the open web with Facebook, you're giving up your right to publish and share on your terms.

 This works because you'll agree to it.
 You'll say you don't have a choice, because your friends are all there.
-And that is Facebook's currency; their actual source of strength.
-Without the users, it would be nothing.
+The infamous "network effect".
+This is Facebook's currency, it4s actual source of strength but also a basic dependency.
+Without its users, it would be nothing.
 But without Facebook, you'd only be inconvenienced.

 Facebook needs you more than you need it.